Gill003/DownHeap-Algorithm/readme.txt

-Bhavjot Gill Assignment 4
+Bhavjot Gill
-Question one reads 200 2-digit numbers from a f.dat file, then stores them into a 2-diminesional array.
+Reads 200 2-digit numbers from a f.dat file, then stores them into a 2-diminesional array.
 Then using a down heap algrothim it sorts it and displays the sorted array.
-Sample output from Q1:
+Sample output :
 input: f.dat
 output:
 29 30 0 91 26 9 91 70 21 14